slin96/master-thesis/mistique/README.md

 - **TRAD**: Traditional ML Models with handcrafted features
 - **DNN**: Deep neural networks
 - **Model Diagnosis**
-    - The process of analysing ML model performance to identify where the model works well and where it doesn’t
+    - The process of analyzing ML model performance to identify where the model works well and where it doesn’t
-- **Categorise diagnostic techniques based on amount of data required**
+- **Categorize diagnostic techniques based on the amount of data required**
     - Few Columns, Few Rows (**FCFR**): "Get the predicted price error for Home-x"
     - Few Columns, May Rows (**FCMR**): "Examine the raw features for the house with the highest prediction error"
     - Many Columns, Few Rows (**MCFR**): "Find training data points that contribute to the prediction of House-X"